NodeCDN-Library/NodeCDN/docs/README.md

 ## About NodeCDN
 A simple library that transforms JavaScript into a better platform.
+We make it easy for beginners to learn the basics of our code to actual JavaScript code!

 ## Installation
 - For client sides: `<script class="nodecdn-init" src="https://hostereric.herokuapp.com/NodeCDN/index.min.js">config = {"method": "web"}</script>`